 Our Occupational Health Service offers comprehensive consulting, treatment, and health-education services for work-related and environmental health issues.
 We also provide examinations, vaccinations, and immunity certifications for MIT employees.
-Any employee seeking work-related tests, procedures, or treatment must come to the appointment with the Occupational Health Request Form signed by their supervisor.

 The following services are available to the entire MIT community:

 - Medical surveillance: In conjunction with the MIT Environment Health and Safety Office, we evaluate employees for fitness for duty (tower climbing, respirator use, confined spaces, animal care) and for work-related health concerns and possible exposures in work or residence at MIT (ergonomic stress, noise, chemicals, pathogens, animals, poor air quality, allergies).
 We also help with the care of work-related illness and injuries to facilitate the best recovery and to eliminate future hazards.

 - Consulting services: We work with the MIT Environment Health and Safety Office to identify environmental or workplace issues that might be hazardous to the health of individuals or to the MIT community as a whole.